2021–2022 Dutch cabinet formation: Election results

-Coalition preferences among voters

-Although voters in the Netherlands have no formal influence on the cabinet formation, several polls were published on voters' coalition preferences.
-A poll by EenVandaag showed continuation of Third Rutte cabinet with VVD-D66-CDA-CU as most popular among all voters, but quite low among D66 voters.
-Subsequent most popular combinations were VVD-D66-CDA-Volt, VVD-D66-CDA-PvdA, and VVD-PVV-CDA-FVD-JA21.
-A poll by Peil.nl published on 28 March showed that out of ten combinations VVD-D66-CDA-JA21 was the most popular among voters, but placed sixth among D66 voters.
-The combination VVD-D66-PvdA-SP-GroenLinks ranked second, but in last place among VVD voters.

 Scouts Jorritsma and Ollongren

 On 18 March, the expected seventeen parliamentary leaders met to discuss the formation, and to select a scout to investigate which coalitions would be possible.
-Against custom, D66 insisted on a second scout from their party.
-Subsequently, VVD Senate leader Annemarie Jorritsma and Ministry of the Interior and Kingdom Relations Kajsa Ollongren (D66) were appointed as scouts.
-In order of the expected size, the expected parliamentary leaders were invited for individual meetings on 22 and 23 March.
+In addition to the custom that the largest party to provides the scout, D66 insisted on a second scout from their party.
+Subsequently, VVD Senate leader Annemarie Jorritsma and D66 Minister of the Interior and Kingdom Relations Kajsa Ollongren were appointed as scouts.
+On 22 and 23 March the scouts interviewed expected parliamentary leaders on their coalition preferences.

+Coalition preferences

 VVD and D66 had different coalition preferences.
-VVD leader Mark Rutte first wanted to "look seriously" at a center-right coalition with D66, CDA and JA21.
+VVD leader Mark Rutte wanted to "look seriously" at a center-right coalition with D66, CDA and JA21.
 However, D66-leader Kaag found collaboration with JA21 "difficult to imagine" and preferred a progressive coalition, without naming parties.
 Collaboration with one of the left-wing progressive parties, on the other hand, was only an option for Rutte after considering CU.

 A number of parties were open to cabinet participation.
-PVV leader Geert Wilders said that a right-wing coalition of VVD, CDA, PVV, FVD and JA21 should be investigated, but this was ruled out by VVD.
+PVV leader Geert Wilders said that a right-wing coalition of VVD, CDA, PVV, FvD and JA21 should be investigated, but this was ruled out by VVD.
+JA21-leader Joost Eerdmans supported Rutte's wish to form a right-wing cabinet of VVD, D66, CDA and JA21.
 Lilianne Ploumen said PvdA was open to cabinet participation, provided that SP or GroenLinks also joined.
 GroenLinks-leader Klaver was also open to government participation in an "as progressive as possible cabinet".
 PvdD leader Esther Ouwehand also argued for a cabinet that was as green and progressive as possible.
-JA21-leader Joost Eerdmans supported Rutte's wish to form a right-wing cabinet of VVD, D66, CDA and JA21.

 Most other parties were hesitant about joining a cabinet at this stage for various reasons.
-CDA-leader Wopke Hoekstra said he had no desire to join a "liberal block".
+CDA-leader Wopke Hoekstra said he had no desire to join a "liberal block", referring to VVD and D66.
+As the tenth political group in terms of seats, CU-leader Gert-Jan Segers considered it strange if negotiations started with CU.
 SP-leader Lilian Marijnissen thought that coalition participation was not obvious given the electoral defeat.
-Although FVD leader Thierry Baudet indicated on election evening that cabinet participation was possible, he no longer expected this after talking to the scouts.
-As the tenth political group in terms of seats, CU-leader Gert-Jan Segers considered it strange if parties started the negotiations with them.
+Although FvD leader Thierry Baudet indicated on election evening that cabinet participation was possible, he no longer expected this after talking to the scouts.
 Although there was speculation about cabinet participation by newcomer Volt, party leader Laurens Dassen was cautious about this.
 The other groups, with three or fewer seats, all indicated that cabinet participation was not an option for them.